-- 3.1 The Council, as part of the Site Allocations and Development Management Polices Plan (SADMP) examination and adoption process, has committed to an early review of the Local Plan.
-This means reviewing both the Core Strategy (CS) and the SADMP to create a single Local Plan document. - 3.2 This commitment forms Policy DM2A Early Review of Local Plan of the SADMP.
+- 3.1 The Borough Council, as part of the Site Allocations and Development Management Polices Plan (SADMP) examination and adoption process, has committed to an early review of the Local Plan.
+This means reviewing both the Core Strategy (CS) and the SADMP to create a single Local Plan document. - 3.2 This commitment forms Policy 'DM2A Early Review of Local Plan of the SADMP.
 An early review will ensure a set of deliverable and achievable housing sites for the duration of the Plan period (2016 -2036), with the most up to date policy framework to secure continuity for the longer term.
-The review will identify the full, objectively assessed housing needs for the borough and proposals to ensure that this is met in a consistent manner with national policy. - 3.3 Elements of this review began in 2016 including the Sustainability Appraisal Scoping Consultation with statutory consultees (Environment Agency, Natural England and Historic England), and the 'Call for Sites and Policy Suggestions' Consultation (Regulation 18).
-The latter ran for 6 weeks, between the 17 October and 28 November, offered an opportunity for developers, agents, landowners, individuals, and other interested parties to promote sites located within the Borough for future development, suggest locations/areas for special policy treatment, and put forward policy suggestions. - 3.4 The timetable for the production of the Local Plan review is set out overleaf.
+The review will identify the full, objectively assessed housing needs for the borough and proposals to ensure that this is met in a consistent manner with national policy. - 3.3 Elements of this review began in 2016 and continued in 2017 including the Sustainability Appraisal Scoping Consultation with statutory consultees (Environment Agency, Natural England and Historic England), and the 'Call for Sites and Policy Suggestions' Consultation (Regulation 18).
+The latter ran for 6 weeks, between the 17 October and 28 November, offered an opportunity for developers, agents, landowners, individuals, and other interested parties to promote sites located within the Borough for future development, suggest locations/areas for special policy treatment, and put forward policy suggestions. - 3.4 In Mar / April 2019 the Borough Council published a draft version of the Local Plan review for consultation for a period of 8 weeks (Regulation 18).
+This was supported by a suite of documents including a Sustainability Appraisal, and an interactive online policies map. - 3.5 The timetable for the production of the Local Plan review is set out overleaf.
 This outlines the process and the timetable of the Local Plan review and the role and content of each element.